abougouffa/minemacs/docs/packages.md

 ## `me-ui`
 * `nerd-icons`: Nerd Font icons for Emacs
 * `doom-themes`: A megapack of themes for Emacs
+* `minemacs-modeline`: Light, modern and opinionated mode-line for MinEmacs
 * `page-break-lines`: Display "^L" page breaks as tidy horizontal lines
 * `pulsar`: Pulse highlight on demand or after select functions
 * `nerd-icons-ibuffer`: Integrate `nerd-icons` with `ibuffer`